 Stratford St Mary Primary School Local Offer

-Under the Children and Families Bill which becomes law in 2014, Local Authorities are required to publish, and keep under review, information about services that they expect to be available for children and young people with disabilities and Special Educational Needs aged 0-25.
+Under the Children and Families Bill, which became law in 2014, Local Authorities are required to publish, and keep under review, information about services that they expect to be available for children and young people with disabilities and Special Educational Needs aged 0-25.
 This is called the Local Offer.
 The intention of the Local Offer is to improve choice and transparency for families.
 It will also be an important resource for professionals in understanding the range of services and provision in the local area.
 Our school provision is part of the Local Offer for Suffolk.

 Stratford St Mary Primary School is an inclusive school.
-We ensure that pupils are included in all aspects of learning and school life throughout our school.
+We ensure that all pupils are included in all aspects of learning and school life throughout our school.

 From time to time some children require additional support for a set period of time to help meet their needs or improve their learning.
 The decision to do this is made by the school and is based on a variety of factors including academic progress, and/or assessments carried out by teaching staff or other professionals.
-It may also be based on ensuring children have a smooth transition into school or require support when going through significant change either at home or school.
+It may also be based on ensuring children have a smooth transition into school or if they require support when going through significant change either at home or school.
 Parents/carers will be informed when this happens.

 Some children will require support for a longer period of time to ensure they can access the curriculum effectively and be included fully in classroom learning and school events.
 Support will be planned by school staff and where appropriate by external professionals.
 Parents/carers will be kept informed about this support.